ilias-stath/Robot-automation-in-assembly/README.md

 By doing this the robot knows where there are walls, roads, roads that were already walked and lamps.
 Thus if the robot reaches a dead end, it will simply go backwards and select a path to visit in order to reach a road that is not yet walked.
 If it cannot find such path then the algorythm is sure that it has explored the entirety of the map and finishes.<br />
 Some important things to consider: <br />
 - If for some reason the map is divided in sections by walls that do not allow the robot to walk into said section, then the robot will only explore the section/sections that has access to by road.<br />
-- Roads all considered all cells that are empty(do not have walls or lamps).
+- Roads all considered all cells that are empty(do not have walls or lamps).<br />